Bulong Nickel Mine: History

 Preston envisioned the cost to develop the mine to be A$320 million, which was to be raised through debt and equity raising, but the project received only limited interest, forcing Resolute Resources, as the underwriter, to make a substantial financial contribution.
 The mine subsequently underperformed in production and finances, reaching a low point of an almost A$250 million loss in 2000–01.
 Losses were greatly reduced the following year at just under A$10 million but, despite this, in August 2002, Preston Resources was forced to sell its complete stake in the project, which was taken over by the bondholders and Barclays, which suffered an estimated A$300 million loss in the process.

 At the point of sale, Preston had accumulated A$700 million in debt, which it cleared through the sale.
 Despite this, the company's two-year suspension from the Australian securities exchange remained in place because of a lack of funds.
 Preston Resources survived its financial difficulties and suspension and, after a number of name changes, became Pantoro Limited in 2015.

 One of the key reasons for the mine's failure was that the process plant of the mine was designed to extract nickel through a pressure acid leach process, developed in Cuba in the 1950s, which turned out to be unsuitable for Western Australian conditions.
 Addition of sulphuric acid was required to make the process work, to a degree that the mine exhausted the available supply in the state.
 This, combined with a grade as low as one percent and the excessive use of acid damaging the process plant eventually forced Preston Resources into near-financial collapse.
 The same process was also used at the Cawse Nickel Mine, which suffered a similar fate, and the Murrin Murrin Nickel Mine, which survived because of its much larger size of deposit.
+Reasons for the mine's lack of operational success where Bulong's nickel grade, which was comparatively low at one percent average while, at the same time, the deposit suffered from magnesium impurities of approximately five percent.
+To remove the magnesium impurities, up to 500 kg of sulphuric acid were required per tonne of ore, considerably higher than the comparable Cawse operation, which used 350 kg per tonne.
+The nickel deposit itself was located in clay, which had a tendency to bog up the process plant.
+Additionally, gypsum found in the clay caused calcium build-up in the pipes of the process circuits which had to be removed, causing partial plant shut downs.